Liechtenstein: Taxation

 Since 1923, there has been no border control between Liechtenstein and Switzerland.

 The government of Liechtenstein taxes personal income, business income and principal (wealth).
-The basic rate of personal income tax is 1.2%.
+The basic rate of personal income tax is between 1% and 8%..
+There is no federal income tax on a single person earning less than 15,855 CHF.
 When combined with the additional income tax imposed by the communes, the combined income tax rate is 17.82%.
 An additional income tax of 4.3% is levied on all employees under the country's social security programme.
 This rate is higher for the self-employed, up to a maximum of 11%, making the maximum income tax rate about 29% in total.
 The basic tax rate on wealth is 0.06% per annum, and the combined total rate is 0.89%.
 The tax rate on corporate profits is 12.5%.

+Liechtenstein mirrors the VAT tax laws of Switzerland.
+However, it does have its own VAT tax administration.

 Liechtenstein's gift and estate taxes vary depending on the relationship the recipient has to the giver and the amount of the inheritance.
 The tax ranges between 0.5% and 0.75% for spouses and children and 18% to 27% for non-related recipients.
 The estate tax is progressive.

 Liechtenstein has previously received significant revenues from Stiftungen ("foundations"), financial entities created to hide the true owner of nonresident foreigners' financial holdings.
 The foundation is registered in the name of a Liechtensteiner, often a lawyer.
 This set of laws used to make Liechtenstein a popular tax haven for extremely wealthy individuals and businesses attempting to avoid or evade taxes in their home countries.

 In recent years, Liechtenstein has displayed stronger determination to prosecute international money launderers and worked to promote an image as a legitimate finance centre.
 In February 2008, the country's LGT Bank was implicated in a tax-fraud scandal in Germany, which strained the ruling family's relationship with the German government.
 Crown Prince Alois has accused the German government of trafficking in stolen goods, referring to its $7.3 million purchase of private banking information offered by a former employee of LGT Group.
 The United States Senate's subcommittee on tax haven banks said that the LGT bank, owned by the princely family, and on whose board they serve, "is a willing partner, and an aider and abettor to clients trying to evade taxes, dodge creditors or defy court orders".